 making AI models more efficient in sequential learning by focusing on the essential parts of the data

-Continuous learning should make AI fit for global applications
+Continual learning should make AI fit for global applications

 About Subarnaduti Paul

-Subarnaduti Paul began his scientific career in Germany about five years ago with a Master’s degree at the Technical University of Darmstadt.
+Subarnaduti Paul began his scientific career in Germany about five years ago with a Master’s degree at the Technical University of Munich.
 After completing his studies, which initially focused on electronic systems, Paul moved more and more toards artificial intelligence, inspired by an internship and a subsequent master’s thesis at Bosch.

-The core of his research: continuous learning
+The core of his research: continual learning

 Paul’s previous work has focused on distributed systems, particularly federated systems, in which multiple clients learn data locally and then send this information to a global server.

-His current research interest is in continuous learning.
+His current research interest is in continual learning.
 He explains how this concept aims to teach machines to memorize information in a similar way to humans: “We learn to read and write as children and remember these basic skills decades later.”
 He compares this to the challenge for machines when they are sequentially fed new data and often forget what they have previously learned – a phenomenon known as catastrophic forgetting.

 Subarnaduti Paul